lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.0.1.md

 # Install Prerequisites

-- Install Elasticsearch (2.3.3 or higher)
+- Install Elasticsearch (2.3.3 or higher, this will only work with a 2.X version of Elasticsearch)
 - Install Tomcat 8

 # Deploy Geoportal Server